flipbase/docs/guides/platform.md

 #### Customize look & feel

-If you would like to integrate the video platform as a whitelabel solution into your software, we offer multiple customizations.
-For each partner Flipbase can customize multiple settings, like font, hiding navigation menu items and change primary and secondary colours.
+If you would like to integrate the Flipbase platform as a white-label solution into your software, we offer multiple customizations.
+For each partner, Flipbase can customize multiple settings like font, hiding the navigation menu items and changing primary and secondary colors.

-For each partner Flipbase can create a preset configuration which will automatically be loaded once the platform is Initialized with the `?partner=<your_parter_name>` in the querystring.
+For each partner Flipbase can create a preset configuration which will automatically be loaded once the platform is initialised with the `?partner=<your_parter_name>` in the querystring.

 ```html
 <iframe id="flipbase-iframe" src="https://app.flipbase.com?partner=<partner_name>" allow="microphone; camera;" frameborder="none" width="100%" height="100%"></iframe>